Pierre Amoyal Discusses Whether Music Competitions Really Matter

-We threw Andy’s question over to French violin virtuoso and pedagogue, Mr. Pierre Amoyal:
+”Are performance competitions really important?"
+We threw the question over to French violin virtuoso and pedagogue, Pierre Amoyal, to seek his expert advice.

 I have asked myself this question many times over the last fifteen years, as a performer, a professor and as a juror.
 The time when music lovers could follow the chivalrous rivalries between the likes of Ginette Neveu and David Oïstrakh is long gone, but let's not be nostalgic for the past.

-Today’s international competitions are well-publicised events, but in my opinion they are not revealing a real hierarchy among young artists.
+Today's international competitions are well-publicized events, but in my opinion, they are not revealing a real hierarchy among young artists.
 They are exciting and sometimes surprising events which produce short-term effects in the music world.
 This corresponds perfectly to the times we live in; we are too often looking for ephemeral excitement.

 Nevertheless, competitions are offering young players the valuable opportunity to improve their skills and to gain experience.
 A good example of their value is demonstrated by the rise of Andrey Baranov, who after competing in thirty three competitions, finally seized the crown of the Queen Elisabeth Competition.